 How long is a race?

 It varies by category, with the longest lasting one hour.
 What that means is that the number of laps is determined mid-race based on lap times to that point.
 Once the race winner has completed his/her final lap, everyone behind him/her will finish regardless of their lap count.
-Cyclocross racers are based on the leaders, not a specific time or distance.
+Cyclocross races are based on the leaders, not a specific time or distance.

 On race day, when should I get there?

-Both day entrants and season riders must show a valid UCI licence or OCA Citizens Permit in order to obtain their numbers.
+Both day entrants and season riders must show a valid UCI licence or OCA Citizen Permit in order to obtain their numbers.
 We will have a record of riders who have purchased a single day license.